 Following the Armistice on November 11, the 49th marched back to their Kaserne in Ulm in southern Germany by way of Luxemburg, then through Germany along the Mosel Valley, crossed the Rhine River near Bingen and marched southeast reaching Ulm on December 22, 1918.
 He always recalled the challenging logistics of the German Army's planning that accomplished the organized withdrawal of millions of troops from the old Western Front eastward across the Rhine River as required by the Armistice agreement.
 A major factor was the German Army's divisions had to cross each others routes since some went home to northern Germany, others to southern Germany and others to the central part of the country.

 The Wurttembergische Feldartillerie Regiment Nr.
-49 marching through Ulm after the armistice, returning to their Kaserne and for the survivors going home.
+49 after the armistice returned to its Ulm Kaserne.
+For the surviving soldiers, it meant going home.

 Years later, Aichele spoke of those events at the Arrasschlacht, being wounded, recovering and returning to the 49th Field Artillery Regiment on the Western Front.
 Later in life, he would talk about that experience with a wry smile remembering a doctor at the front line hospital telling him, "That I only lived because I had such a Dicke Schädel (thick head)."